FenixProtocol/fenix-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_EdgeCases.md

 ### **Implementation**
 - Duplicate `tokenId` values in `TargetLock[]` are allowed, but each entry is processed separately.
-- The contract does not aggregate the `lockPercentage` of duplicates.
+- The contract does not aggregate the `percentage` of duplicates.

 ### **Result**
 Each duplicate entry will be processed independently, creating new locks or depositing into existing ones as specified.